 The identified 327 ADRs represent 34 unique clinical manifestations [Figure 2b] categorized into nine groups [Table 2].
-We used Medscape[®] as an approved reference for adverse reactions associated with the drugs identified31 and we found that the majority of the ADRs (267, 81.7%) had previously been reported, while (60, 18.3%) were not registered in the reference database.
-Figure 3 details the distribution of ADR prevalence as reported by Medscape.
-Figure 2a: Psychotropic medications (prescribed vs. reported ADRs).
+We used Medscape® as an approved reference for adverse reactions associated with the drugs identified, and we found that the majority of the ADRs (267, 81.7%) had previously been reported, while some (60, 18.3%) were not registered in the reference database.
+Figure 3 details the distribution of ADR prevalence as reported by Medscape©.